-Dr. Sherelle Harmon is the Director of Research Services for the Children's Learning Clinic and a licensed clinical social worker in Florida.
+Dr. Sherelle Harmon is the Director of Harmon Youth (Harmony) Clinic, a Children's Learning Clinic alumna, and current affiliate faculty in the CLC.
+She is a licensed clinical social worker in Florida.
 She received her master’s degree in Social Work from Columbia University, her Ph.D. in Clinical Psychology from Florida State University, and completed her predoctoral clinical internship at the Medical University of South Carolina (MUSC).
-Dr. Harmon is a Children's Learning Clinic alumna who completed postdoctoral training at Harvard University and the University of Miami in transdiagnostic youth interventions and dissemination and implementation science.
+Dr. Harmon is a Children's Learning Clinic alumna who completed postdoctoral training at Harvard University and previously directed a clinic at the University of Miami focused on transdiagnostic youth interventions and dissemination and implementation science.
 Her research focuses on understanding individual differences in psychopathology and treatment response in youth, examining factors related to psychological comorbidity, and implementing evidence-based interventions.

-Katie Black is the Research Coordinator for the Children's Learning Clinic.
+Katie Black is the Social Work Intern for the Children's Learning Clinic.
 She received her B.A. in Psychology from Florida International University where she wrote an Honor's Thesis on children's social problem solving and gained clinical experience interning for a treatment program for young children with externalizing behavior and academic problems.
 After graduating, she spent a year as a lab manager working on a project focused on identifying drivers of depression in youth.
+Most recently, she served as the Research Coordinator for the Children's Learning Clinic while completing coursework in FSU's College of Social Work Master's Program.
 She is broadly interested in improving children's learning and social-emotional outcomes through school-based intervention, especially for children involved in the welfare system.

 Fatou Gaye is a doctoral student in FSU’s clinical psychology program.
 She received her B.S. in Psychology and minor in neuroscience at the University of Maryland where she worked on a study that assessed the neural correlates of inhibitory control.
 She then worked as a lab manager at UMD where she coordinated a working memory and math intervention study.
 Her current research interests include the intersection of executive function impairments and academic outcomes in ADHD, as well as the efficacy of executive function training interventions.